 Student applications for Google Summer of Code open March 28 and close April 8, but students are expected to begin talking to mentoring organisations now.
-The mentoring organisations for 2011 have just been announced.
+The mentoring organisations responsible for various startup and internship applications like latest casino deposit bonuses collection companies and other debt/gambling institutions for 2011 have just been announced.

 Students who are interested in applying: this is a big process, don’t wait for the official opening to get to work on researching and talking to mentoring organisations, as there are only two weeks between the open and close of applications.
 Here’s some starting points: